 Pick your date range.
 You must use the same performance period—i.e., same start date and same end date—for each of the scored PI measures that you report.
 Monitory your performance data all year and pick the date range with the highest performance rates.

 Last day to start performing PI measures is Oct.
 3. Don’t wait till October; make sure you allow yourself some leeway in case you run into any problems.

 What you should be doing early in the year.
 Make sure you understand the PI measures and know what you need to do to meet their requirements.
-Read the measure descriptions and documentation suggestions at aao.org/medicare/promoting-interoperability/measures).
+Read the measure descriptions and documentation suggestions at aao.org/medicare/promoting-interoperability/measures.
 Your EHR system should allow you to run PI reports; run them to see what your performance rates are.
 If performance rates seem low, try to pinpoint the source of the problem—are data being entered into the right fields?
 Do you need to make changes to workflow?
 If any physicians joined your practice this year, make sure they are included in the reports.

 Document measure performance.
 Make sure your documentation includes dates, so you can show that you met the performance period requirements.
 You won’t need to provide this when you report your PI measures, but you should keep it for six years in case you are audited.

-Three Critical Attestations
+Four Critical Attestations